 I remember the first time I roasted cauliflower, I was in awe.
 Unlike the raw version, the cauliflower took on a nutty yet sweet flavour.
-Cauliflower is known for it’s bland flavour and it’s ability to take on any taste.
+Cauliflower is known for its bland flavour and its ability to take on any taste.

 This salad has quite a few ingredients, but that’s what makes it so delicious.

 Cut the grapes into halves or quarters.
 Crumble the sharp cheddar cheese.
-Toast the almonds and chop into pieces.
+Toast the almonds and chop them into pieces.
 Chop the green onions and the fresh parsley or coriander.

 Roasting cauliflower is so simple.
 Cut the cauliflower into bite size pieces and place in a mixing bowl.
 Add 1 tablespoon of vegetable oil to the bowl.
 Toss well and then put some salt on the cauliflower and toss again.
 This will ensure that all of the cauliflower gets evenly salted.
 Place the cauliflower on a pre-oiled baking tray or dish.
-Now you are ready to put the cauliflower into the 375 degree F preheated oven to bake.
+Now you are ready to put the cauliflower into the 375 degrees F preheated oven to bake.
 Bake for 25 mins and you are ready to enjoy some roasted cauliflower salad.
 Let the cauliflower cool down completely before you make the salad.

-Mixing the vinaigrette
+Mixing the Vinaigrette

-In a large mixing bowl, mix 4 tablespoons of red vine vinegar, 2 tablespoons of maple syrup and 1 teaspoon of dijon mustard.
+In a large mixing bowl, mix 4 tablespoons of red vine vinegar, 2 tablespoons of maple syrup, and 1 teaspoon of dijon mustard.
 You can use either the fine grind or coarse grind dijon mustard.
 Now throw in 1/4 cup of raisins – black or golden whichever you prefer.
 Mix well and let stand for about 5 mins.
 This allows the raisins to absorb the liquid and plump up and get delicious.

 Now that your roasted cauliflower has cooled and your raisins have plumped, you can bring your salad together.
 Add 2 tablespoons of good quality olive oil to the bowl with the raisins.
-To the bowl, add the chopped grapes, the crumbled cheddar, the green onions, the chopped fresh parsley or coriander and the chopped toasted almond bits.
+To the bowl, add the chopped grapes, the crumbled cheddar, the green onions, the chopped fresh parsley or coriander, and the chopped toasted almond bits.